-The Director of Studies (DoS) is responsible for implementing all u/g teaching policies and the day-to-day running of the u/g teaching.
-The DoS is also responsible for allocating teaching duties to staff members; coordinating the review of the Department's teaching; preparing all formal documentation for the Faculty Education Committee relating to new modules and to major changes to the Department's teaching; and coordinating the preparation of the Department's reports for the ITLR, Institute of Physics accreditation etc.
+The Director of Studies (DoS) is responsible for implementing u/g teaching policies and the day-to-day running of the u/g teaching.
+The DoE is also responsible for allocating teaching duties to staff members; coordinating the review of the Department's teaching; preparing all formal documentation relating to new modules and to major changes to the Department's teaching; and coordinating the preparation of the Department's reports for the ITLR, Institute of Physics accreditation etc.

-The Senior Tutor is responsible for coordinating the support for all students, overseeing the intervention strategy for students falling behind with coursework, running our VLE (Moodle).
+The Senior Tutor is responsible for coordinating the support for all students, overseeing the intervention strategy for students falling behind with coursework.
 The Senior Tutor organises a programme of events to encourage social interaction of staff and students.

 The Education Committee (EC) decides on the undergraduate curriculum.
-Its decisions are audited by the Education Committee of the Faculty of Science, Engineering and Medicine.
 Its members include the Director of Studies, the Examinations Coordinator, the Head of Department, the Head of Laboratories, the Senior Tutor and student representatives (usually the Chair and Secretary of the SSLC).
-The EC coordinates the curriculum design and content; approves any changes to the Department's teaching policies and the overall Aims and Learning Outcomes of the degree courses; considers suggestions from students and staff about how teaching and assessment can be improved; reviews students' pathways and year-to-year progression; approves all changes to the curriculum and informs the Faculty Education Committee; keeps staff and students informed of developments both within the department and outside.
+The EC coordinates the curriculum design and content; approves any changes to the Department's teaching policies and the overall Aims and Learning Outcomes of the degree courses; considers suggestions from students and staff about how teaching and assessment can be improved; reviews students' pathways and year-to-year progression; approves all changes to the curriculum; keeps staff and students informed of developments both within the department and outside.
 There are two working groups, which report to the EC on Laboratory teaching and on Computing.

 Each module has a module leader (or module leaders) who is/are responsible for delivering the module.
 This includes keeping students informed of what is required (usually via the module's website), coordinating the marking of any coursework, handling any queries about the module.